What is fascia

 Roofing

-The answer to 'what is fascia' is the horizontal board that runs along the lower edge of a roof.
-Fascia boards provide a finished edge for the roof and serve as the attachment point for gutters.
-They are typically made of wood, vinyl, or aluminum and play an important role in protecting the roof structure from weather and water damage.
+The answer to 'what is fascia' is the horizontal board that runs along the lower edge of a roof, covering the ends of the roof rafters.
+Fascia boards provide a clean, finished look to the roofline and also serve an important functional purpose by protecting the rafter ends from the elements.
+Fascia is typically made of wood, vinyl, or aluminum and comes in a variety of colors to complement the home's exterior.

 Step-by-Step Guide